Random Access for LEO Satellite Communication Systems via Deep Learning: Simulation Results

 Table~\ref{tab:num_parameters} presents the number of parameters required by each preamble collision classifier for different numbers of antennas and class settings ($K$).
 For DRA and DCRA, the number of parameters remains constant regardless of the number of antennas, as the input data size does not vary with antenna count.
 On the other hand, the proposed classifier’s parameter count increases with the number of antennas due to the expanded input size.
 However, while DRA and DCRA use only fully connected layers with dense inter-node connections, the proposed classifier primarily employs convolutional filters.
 This design drastically reduces the number of required parameters.
 For instance, with 8 antennas and $K=6$, the proposed classifier requires about 73 times fewer parameters than DRA and nearly 2,600 times fewer parameters than DCRA.
-As a result, the proposed model exhibits lower complexity and is thus more suitable for LEO satellite environments, where the onboard processing capability may be constrained~\cite{WCM24_LEOhardware}.
-In summary, the proposed classifier achieves comparable or even superior classification accuracy with lower computational complexity.
+This reduction directly translates into lower on-board compute and memory requirements, which is particularly beneficial for practical NTN deployments subject to stringent payload constraints~\cite{WCM24_LEOhardware}.
+In summary, the proposed classifier provides a favorable accuracy--complexity trade-off, achieving comparable or even superior classification accuracy with substantially reduced model size and implementation cost.